MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/get-started.md

 }
 ```

 The included headers `winrt/Windows.Foundation.h` and `winrt/Windows.Web.Syndication.h` are in the SDK, inside the folder `%WindowsSdkDir%Include<WindowsTargetPlatformVersion>\cppwinrt\winrt`.
 Visual Studio includes that path in its *IncludePath* macro.
 The headers contain Windows APIs projected into C++/WinRT.
+In other words, for each Windows type, C++/WinRT defines a C++-friendly equivalent (called the *projected type*).
+A projected type has the same fully-qualified name as the Windows type, but it's placed in the C++ **winrt** namespace.
 The `using namespace` directives are optional, but convenient.

+> [!NOTE]
+> Both [C++/CX](/cpp/cppcx/visual-c-language-reference-c-cx) and the Windows SDK declare types in the root namespace **Windows**.
+These distinct namespaces let you migrate from C++/CX to C++/WinRT at your own pace.

 > [!IMPORTANT]
-> Whenever you want to use a type from a Windows namespaces, include the corresponding C++/WinRT projection Windows namespace header as shown above.
+> Whenever you want to use a type from a Windows namespaces, include the corresponding C++/WinRT Windows namespace header file as shown above.
 The *corresponding* header is the one with the same name as the type's namespace.
 For example, to use the C++/WinRT projection for the [**Windows::Foundation::Collections::PropertySet**](/uwp/api/windows.foundation.collections.propertyset) runtime class, `#include <winrt/Windows.Foundation.Collections.h>`.

-All the projected types are in the C++/WinRT root namespace **winrt**.
-Both [C++/CX](/cpp/cppcx/visual-c-language-reference-c-cx) and the Windows SDK declare types in the root namespace **Windows**.
-These distinct namespaces let you migrate from C++/CX to C++/WinRT at your own pace.

 [**SyndicationClient::RetrieveFeedAsync**](/uwp/api/windows.web.syndication.syndicationclient.retrievefeedasync) is an example of an asynchronous Windows Runtime function.
 The code example receives an asynchronous operation object from **RetrieveFeedAsync**, and it calls **get** on that object to block the calling thread and wait for the results.
 For more about concurrency, and for non-blocking techniques, see [Concurrency and asynchronous operations with C++/WinRT](concurrency.md).